Public Behavior Policy

 8. Fighting on library property.

-9. Using tobacco in any form while inside a library building.
+9. Using any tobacco products and electronic cigarettes while inside a

-11. Eating or drinking in a library building, except for groups that are using meeting rooms and have properly requested the available kitchen facilities.
+11. Eating or drinking beverages in uncovered containers in a library building, except for groups that are using meeting rooms and have properly requested the available kitchen facilities.

 12. Sleeping in a library building.

-14. Using radios, tape players, or other personal listening equipment at a level that can be heard by other individuals.
+14. Using personal audio/video equipment at a level that can be heard

 16. Distributing literature, taking surveys, or asking individuals or employees to sign petitions or similar activities.

-17. Bringing animals other than guide dogs and the like into a library building.
+17. Bringing animals other than service animals into a library building, unless as part of a library-sanctioned program.

 19. Using the emergency exits at times other than during an emergency.